1. Preamble: referenced user accounts

 echo <PREFIX>/lib > /etc/ld.so.conf.d/opensrf.conf ldconfig

-On most other systems, you can add these entries to /etc/ld.so.conf
+On most other systems, you can add these entries to /etc/ld.so.conf, or

 9. Configure the ejabberd server